Family reunification

 • your parents and siblings if you are a minor and unmarried.

 Your family members must apply for a long-stay visa from the French consular authorities abroad, enclosing their passports, visa application forms (cerfa n°14571*02), proof of protection granted by OFPRA and all documents proving their relationship to you: birth certificates, medical certificates of birth, your marriage certificate, identity cards, school cards, photographs, etc. You may also be asked to provide other proof of your family relationship.
 People you know can testify to these relationships in writing, with a copy of their identity document.
-You can also provide detailed telephone bills, Skype or Viber call histories, letters, e-mails, receipts for money transfers, etc. Please note: your family members must apply for visas from the French consular authorities in the country where they are legally resident or in the country of which they are nationals.
+You can also provide detailed telephone bills, Skype, Viber, Whatsapp call histories, letters, e-mails, receipts for money transfers, etc. Please note: your family members must apply for visas from the French consular authorities in the country where they are legally resident or in the country of which they are nationals.

 Important: